 It’s vital to have proper security and administration in any AD Bridging process.
-There are several software applications your business can use to make AD Bridging secure and easy to use, both for administrators and end users.
+There are several software applications your business can utilize to make AD Bridging secure and easy to use, both for administrators and end users.
 Good AD Bridging software should:

 Allow you to easily link applications to the centralized AD in a secure, encrypted way

 Centrally control access to non-Windows systems by defining which users are permitted to log on to which systems via AD